How we use your information

 We will keep your information whilst we assess your claim and make a determination on any review which you have requested.
 Once an award has been made or your request for a review completed, we will keep your information for the current financial year, plus six more years.
 We will do this by deleting your information from our electronic systems and securely destroying any hard copy records we hold relating to your claim.

 You have rights to your data, including the right to ask for a copy of it.
-See more information about the rights you have, how they work in practice, and the contact details of our Data Protection Officer.
+More information on all the rights you have, how they work in practice, and the contact details of our Data Protection Officer is available here.
 You also have the right to make a complaint to the Information Commissioner’s Office.
 They are the body responsible for making sure organisations like the Council handle your data lawfully.

 Wherever the Council processes personal data, we need to make sure we have a legal basis for doing so in data protection law.
 The Council understands our legal basis for processing personal data in relation to you as follows: